SamuelNw/Cipher.Utils/README.md

 ---

+### News and Blogs

+1. **[Daily.Dev](https://daily.dev/)**: The one place to get news and blogs about what is currently happening around the community.
+Fully customizable in terms of content shown, and available as an extension on your favorite browser.

+---

 ### Others

 1. **[Microsoft Fabric](https://app.fabric.microsoft.com/)**: A unified analytics platform.
 Very easy to build and train ML models and establish production ready pipelines.